mgsxx/QEverCloud/README.md

 Read doxygen generated [documentation](http://mgsxx.github.io/QEverCloud) for detailed info.

-The documentstion is also available as a .qch file which you can register with your copy of Qt Creator to have context-senditive help.
+The documentstion is also available as a .qch file which you can register with your copy of Qt Creator to have context-sensitive help.
 See *qch* subdir.

 ## Compatibility